brettlangdon/tommygun/Readme.md

 Tommygun uses ini files to specify what urls and settings to test.
 Each section corresponds to the url to test and each property corresponds to specific settings for that given url.

+The options available for each url are the same as those available to `http.request` (http://nodejs.org/api/http.html#http_http_request_options_callback).

 ### Example
 ```ini
 [localhost]